 Buying a bicycle is a great investment and an excellent way to save money as a student, not only will it get you from A to B for free, but it will keep you fit and healthy too!

 When purchasing a bike, you need to think about its purpose, as there are different types of bike frames and wheels to cater for different riding preferences.
 Will you be riding long distances, in the rain or off track?
 Or is it for casual rides in the park or to a friends place.
 A great place to start is to find your local bike shop and chat to the staff about which type of bike will best serve your needs.

 New vs. Used

 Unless you’re lucky enough to borrow a bike from a friend, the next decision you will need to make is whether to buy a new or used bike.
 Talk to the cycling society at your university; they’re sure to have some good tips on where and how to buy a bike.

 If the bike is for short-term use, only it is probably a good idea to buy second hand.
-Some good places to shop for used bikes are the trading post, gumtree and local markets.
+Some good places to shop for used bikes are Gumtree, Facebook Marketplace and local markets.
 Some bike shops even offer a buyback scheme, which is perfect for exchange students, and many community bike clubs are starting to offer free repair and maintenance classes.